kaist-ina/RUN-DVC/README.md

 - These training techniques are complementary to the supervised training approach, positioning RUN-DVC as an alternative training solution for existing DVCs.

+## Performance of RUN-DVC
+- Using only unlabeled data from the target sequencing method, RUN-DVC improves variant calling accuracy up to 6.40%p in SNP F1-score and 9.36%p in INDEL F1-score.
+- RUN-DVC achieves the same variant calling accuracy of the supervised training approach using merely half of the labeled data

 <!-- ## What RUN-DVC provides:
 - presents an alternative to the supervised training methods in DVC.